2.9.5 Amending assessments

 Example: If there is a decision to allow an objection, the Registrar will amend the assessment to give effect to the decision.

-The Registrar cannot amend an assessment where there is no express or implied requirement to amend an assessment.
-Also, the Registrar cannot make an amendment that contravenes a specific provision of the CSA Act or CSRC Act.
+The Registrar cannot make an amendment that contravenes a specific provision of the CSA Act or CSRC Act.

 Changes in care percentages

-From 1 July 2010, a new percentage of care can be determined whenever the care of a child has changed (CSA Act sections 54F, 54G and 54H).
+From 1 July 2010, a new percentage of care can be determined whenever the care of a child has changed (CSA Act sections 54F, 54FA, 54G, 54H and 54HA).

 Adding a relevant dependent child

-If a parent advises the Registrar of a relevant dependent child (2.4.7) that was not taken into account in their child support assessment, the Registrar can amend the assessment to recognise the cost to the parent in caring for that child.
-The date the amendment takes effect will depend upon the date the Registrar became aware of the relevant dependent child (CSA Act section 73A).
+If a parent advises the Registrar of a relevant dependent child (2.4.7) that was not taken into account in their child support assessment, the Registrar will amend the assessment to recognise the cost to the parent in caring for that child.
+The date the amendment takes effect will depend upon the date the Registrar was notified, or otherwise became aware of the relevant dependent child (CSA Act section 73A).

 The Registrar does not need an application from a parent before a relevant dependent child can be added to the assessment.
 The Registrar can become aware of the need to add a relevant dependent in other ways, for example, from information provided by the Secretary or by a parent's authorised representative.

-Example: M and F1 have been assessed in respect of the costs of their children A and B. M rings DHS on 26 August 2014 to advise that a new child Z has been born to M and F2.
-Z was born on 8 August 2014.
-The assessment for A and B is amended from 8 August 2014, the date the child became a relevant dependent child.
+Example: Kai and Mali have been assessed in respect of the costs of their 2 children.
+Kai rings Services Australia on 26 August 2022 to advise that a new child, Zara, has been born to Kai and his current partner, Sheree.
+Zara was born on 8 August 2022.
+Kai and Mali's assessment is amended from 8 August 2022, the date Zara became a relevant dependent child.

-Example: An application for administrative assessment is made by F1 on 20 August 2014.
-The application is to have the costs of their children A and B assessed.
-A notice advising that the application has been accepted is sent to M on 4 September 2014.
-M rings DHS on 23 September 2014 to advise that M and F2 have a 4 year old child, Y. The assessment is amended to show that M has a relevant dependent child from 20 August 2014, the date the application was made.
+Example: An application for an administrative assessment for 2 children is made by Joe on 20 August 2022.
+A notice advising that the application has been accepted is sent to the other parent, Sadie, on 4 September 2022.
+Sadie rings Services Australia on 23 September 2022 to advise that she and her partner, Jason have a 4 year old child, Millie.
+The assessment is amended to show that Sadie has a relevant dependent child from 20 August 2022, the date the application was made.

 Otherwise, the assessment will be amended from the date the Registrar was notified or became aware the parent has a relevant dependent child (CSA Act section 73A(1)(e)).

-Example: M and F have been assessed in respect of the costs of their children A and B, with the current child support period being from 14 September 2013 to 13 December 2014.
-M rings DHS on 12 November 2013 to advise that the child X, a natural child of M, has been in M's care since April 2013.
-The assessment is amended from 12 November 2013, the date of notification.
+Example: Claire and Lindsay have been assessed in respect of the costs of their 2 children, with the current child support period being from 14 September 2021 to 13 December 2022.
+Claire rings Services Australia on 12 November 2021 to advise that her child Jan, a natural child of Claire, has been in Claire's care since April 2021.
+The assessment is amended from 12 November 2021, the date of notification.

 Giving effect to terminating events or changes in circumstances